Training times as of Hilary Term of 2014/2015 are:

 We strongly encourage fencers to compete in as many Opens as they can.
 Most of the time there are many fencers going and we should be able to arrange transport.
 Contact the captains if you intend to go.
 If you intend to make the squad, going to Opens is a must.

 Both the men's and women's first teams participate in the BUCS Premier league south.
 The format is 1FES in an Italian relay for each weapon.
 Winners are decided on the basis of aggregate scores from all three weapons.
-In the men's league our opponents are UCL, Cambridge, Bath, and Bristol.
+In the men's league our opponents are UCL, Cambridge, Bath, and Bristol and Imperial.
 The women's league opponents are Bristol, Bath, Imperial, and Cambridge.
 Over Michaelmas and Hilary we will fence all these universities twice.

 We also have a men’s Second team participating in the Midlands Conference 1A.
 Our opponents are Loughborough, Staffordshire, Cambridge 2nds, UEA, Leicester, Notts 2nds and Warwick.
 We will fence them once over Michaelmas and Hilary.